 Of course, apparently I’m not allergic to anything — I don’t even react to poison oak — so was able to proceed and put the X-Sight through its paces.
 And, I must say, the natural rubber latex eyecup and lens cover feel pretty darn nice.
 Beats lambskin.

-- WiFi for iOS and Android app connection.
-Use phone or tablet as a live viewfinder, adjust all settings, update software, initiate and share recordings and photographs
+- WiFi for smartphone (iOS and Android) app connection.
+Use phone or tablet as a live viewfinder, adjust all settings, update software, initiate and share recordings and photographs.
+No bluetooth connection.

 - GPS allows geotagging, altimeter, speedometer.
 Tag photos and videos with this data.